Best Longboard Helmet

 It’s shatter resistant visor and aerodynamic styling will allow the rider push themselves and their board to the limit.
 Additional padding for a customized fit, velvet lining, and the helmet’s lightweight guarantees that the rider will enjoy their boarding experience in comfort.

-Its large visibility window and quick-change anti-scratch PC visor allow the rider to clearly see the road in front of them.
+Its large visibility window and quick-change anti-scratch PC visor allows the rider to clearly see the road in front of them.
 Multiple styles of cheek pads and a D-ringed chinstrap guarantee that the helmet will be a perfect fit for its wearer.
 Excessive heating and visor fog are not a problem with this helmet since it comes equipped with a padded chin strap and an internal ventilation system.

 Top Two Skateboard Helmets